 We are aware that this song of the olden time has long been looked upon as belonging to the humorous class, and has been sung as such by the popular singers of the day.
 We confess, however, that we have never viewed it in this light.
 Manners and customs have changed since the time the song was written; maidens may have become more reserved; duplicity, in some instances, may have taken the place of rustic simplicity, but human nature remains the same.
 It appears to us that the intense love of the unsophisticated maiden for her Johnnie overcomes all her scruples, and the way in which she pleads with her thrifty father to fee him, has, to our minds, nothing offensive or indelicate in it.
-On the contrary, when she urges the good qualities of her lover-his being "a gallant lad, and a weel doin" -as a reason that her hesitating father should not stand "upon a merk o" mair fee," nothing can be more natural.
-But when she throws the weight of her fond affection into the scale, no wonder that it turns the balance in her favour, for what father could refuse such an appeal made to him by a loving daughter?
+On the contrary, when she urges the good qualities of her lover-his being "a gallant lad, and a weel doin'"-as a reason that her hesitating father should not stand "upon a merk o' mair fee," nothing can be more natural.
+But when she throws the weight of her fond affection into the scale, no wonder that it turns the

-- " For a' the work about the house, - Gaes wi' me when I see him."
+" For a' the work about the house, Gaes wi' me when I see him."